Eskhill & Co | Green House at Eskhill | 15A Inveresk Village | Musselburgh | EH21 7TD | Tel: 0131 271 4000

 Participants can join a remote mediation by telephone, smart phone, tablet, laptop or desk

 computer.
-Most platfoms for video conferencing, including Zoom, will operate on Apple or Android
+Most platfoms for video conferencing, including Zoom, will operate on PC, Apple or

-operating systems.
-We can work with any of the systems currently available but our experience is
+Android operating systems.
+We can work with any of the systems currently available but our

 Why we prefer to use Zoom?